Wiladams/lj2win32/README.md

 the routines in conjunction with other libraries and routines, as well as make for a faithful rendering of the underlying Win32 APIs.

-* Nothing should be placed in the global address space
+* Nothing should be placed in the global address space (with a couple of exceptions)
-* All integer constants that can be, should be accessible through ffi.C
+* All integer constants that can be, should be accessible through ffi.C.*
 * Lowest level ffi binding should be true to native functions